2025 Integrated Report

 People

-We are committed to ensuring that the Company, our Team Members, and our suppliers demonstrate the highest standards of ethics and integrity in all business activities.
+We place strong importance on ethical behaviour across every part of our business.
+We expect our organization, our team members, and our supply partners to uphold high standards of integrity in every commercial activity.
 Workplace health and safety, diversity and inclusion, and growth opportunities are also top priorities for us to create a workplace where everyone feels valued, supported, and empowered to thrive.
-In 2024, we:
+In 2025, we achieved:

-- Maintained 44% women representation in management outside of manufacturing
+- 45% female representation in management roles outside manufacturing

 Communities

 At Maple Leaf Foods, we want to engage all of our people in the communities in which we live, work, and play.
 We are collaborating across sectors to raise awareness of food insecurity, advocate for critical policies and invest in scalable programs required to reduce food insecurity.
-In 2024:
+In 2025, we:

 - Maple Leaf Foods had Team Members that volunteered in over 33 communities across Canada